John Alexander Dowie

-John Alexander Dowie (25 May 1847 – 9 March 1907) was a Scottish-Australian minister known as a Christian evangelist and faith healer.
+John Alexander Dowie (25 May 1847 – 9 March 1907) was a Scottish-Australian minister known as a Christian evangelist, faith healer, and early influence on Pentecostalism.
 He began his career as a Christian minister in South Australia.
-He formed what became known as the "Pentecostal Movement".
 Working as a faith healer, he emigrated with his family to the United States in 1888, settling in San Francisco, where he developed his faith healing practice into a mail-order business.
 He moved to Chicago in time to take advantage of the crowds attracted to the 1893 World's Fair.
 After attracting an immense faith healing business in Chicago, with multiple homes and businesses, including a publishing house, to keep his thousands of followers, he bought an extensive parcel of land north of the city to set up a private community.

 There, Dowie founded the city of Zion, Illinois, where he personally owned all the land and established many businesses.
 The operations of the city have been characterized as "a carefully-devised large-scale platform for securities fraud".
 His lieutenant initiated an investigation of his business practices and deposed him from leadership in 1905.
 Dowie was given an allowance until his death.

 In this period, Dowie refined his religious organization, naming it in 1903 as the Christian Catholic Apostolic Church.

 Personal life and education

 Dowie was born in 1847 in Edinburgh, Scotland, to John Murray Dowie, a tailor and preacher, and his wife.
 In 1860, his parents moved the family to Adelaide, South Australia.

 Dowie worked for a few months in a bootmaking business owned by his uncle, Alexander Dowie.

-He took various other jobs, advancing to a position as a confidential clerk for the resident partner of a firm doing a business of $2 million yearly.
+He took various other jobs, advancing to a position as a confidential clerk for the resident partner of a firm, doing a business of $2 million yearly.

 In 1867, Dowie's father was president of the South Adelaide chapter of the Total Abstinence Society, and Dowie became an active member.
 Around 1868, at the age of 21, Dowie returned to Edinburgh to study theology.

 He married his cousin, Jane Dowie, on 26 May 1876.
 They had three children: A. J. Gladstone Dowie (1877–1945), Jeanie Dowie (1879–1885), and Esther Allum Dowie (1881–1902).